2018 Southern Jaguars football team

 The 2018 Southern Jaguars football team represented Southern University in the 2018 NCAA Division I FCS football season.
 The Jaguars were led by sixth-year head coach Dawson Odums and played their home games at Ace W. Mumford Stadium in Baton Rouge, Louisiana as members of the West Division of the Southwestern Athletic Conference (SWAC).

-Previous season

-The Jaguars finished the 2017 season 7–4, 5–2 in SWAC play to finish in second place in the West Division.

 Preseason

 SWAC football media day

 During the SWAC football media day held in Birmingham, Alabama on July 13, 2018, the Jaguars were predicted to finish second in the West Division.

-Media poll

 Presason All-SWAC Team

 The Jaguars had two players at four positions selected to Preseason All-SWAC Teams.